 • Journal for recording incredible underwater encounters

-Community connection: Consider joining our diving community to share experiences and connect with fellow diving enthusiasts.
+Community connection: Consider joining our to share experiences and connect with fellow diving enthusiasts.

 Surface activities: Many luxury liveaboard operators provide kayaks and stand-up paddle boards for guests to explore pristine lagoons, hidden beaches, and calm bays during surface intervals.
 These complimentary water sports add an extra dimension to your diving adventure, allowing you to experience Indonesia's stunning topside scenery between underwater explorations.